 Origins of Microservices: The Promise of Services

 Like a Phoenix, microservices were born in the ashes of their former incarnation: services.
-Still in use today, architects conceived services approximately one decade ago, and Microservices are here to fulfill their original promise.
-SOAs, like sideshow snake-oil salesmen, promised the IT world something of a miracle cure for intractable monolithic applications.
+Still in use today, architects conceived services approximately two decades ago, and microservices are here to fulfill their original promise.
+Service-oriented architecture (aka SOA) promised the IT world something of a miracle cure for intractable monolithic applications.

 These mini-monoliths or, better yet, miniliths (I call “trademark!”
 You just call trademarks out loud like shotgun, right?) were designed to encourage agile practices, assign full product ownership to a horizontal team, and provide easy access to the service for whoever required it.
 Pretty stellar!
 So what happened?

 We’re discussing a “hot tech trend” here, and nearly all tech trends follow the fad pattern.
 Fads fade because the professionals that set them into motion have practiced for years; meanwhile, amateurs galvanized by their success struggle to replicate the results.
 While a few talented individuals crafted their services with care, the rest of the IT world went about enviously ogling at the people who made it look so easy.

 According to Martin Fowler, one of the founding fathers of agile, the majority of enterprises do not migrate to true SOAs; rather, they simply move complexity from one place to another, specifically, to the ESB.
 An ESB (enterprise service bus) is a piece of middleware designed to handle the communication layer between services and their consumers.
 Companies employ ESBs to mitigate the difficulties of properly decoupling a business process from its monolithic mothership.

 However, the result is a black-box solution that technically “works,” but is slow to change, impossible to test, and beyond the organization’s control.
 And this is why Martin Fowler rebranded ESBs to a more appropriate initialism: Erroneous Spaghetti Boxes.